Gary Trent Jr.'s 33 points leads Raptors to third straight win

 Achiuwa finished Tuesday’s contest with 12 points, while Barnes had 11.

 Raptors centre Khem Birch missed his 10th consecutive game with a nose fracture.
-Raptors coach Nick Nurse said Birch is “within a week of playing” again before the game.
+Nurse said Birch is “within a week of playing” again before the game.

-Spotted in the sparse crowd at Scotiabank Arena was Raptors global ambassador, and superstar rapper, Drake sitting next to Toronto vice-chairman and team president Masai Ujiri.

 Up next for the Raptors will be another back-to-back, against the Chicago Bulls and Atlanta Hawks, both at home, beginning Thursday.